oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/styles/themes/minimal.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/styles/themes/minimal.ts)

-This file contains a set of CSS variables that define the styling for various components in the Alephium web3 project.
+This file contains a set of CSS variables that define the styling for various components in the Oxygenium web3 project.
 These variables are exported as an object with their names as keys and their values as the corresponding CSS property values.

 The purpose of this file is to provide a centralized location for defining the styling of components in the project.
 By using CSS variables, the styling can be easily customized and updated throughout the project.
 For example, if the color scheme of the project needs to be changed, the values of the variables in this file can be updated, and the changes will be reflected throughout the project.